-This Charlie Banana One Size Cloth Diapers Review is based on my daughter’s everyday daytime usage for the past 34 months.
-Inserts absorbency are performing below average and the covers are already semi-waterproof.
-On the good side, the buttons are still intact, the seams of the covers are still good and the colors remain vibrant!
-We continue to use them with my 37-month old toddler (39.6-pounds) more as “training pants” with inserts inside.
+This Charlie Banana One Size Cloth Diapers review is based on my daughter’s everyday daytime usage for 34 months.
+On the 34th month, inserts absorbency are performing below average.
+The covers are also already semi-waterproof.
+On the good side, the buttons are still intact, the seams of the covers are still good, and the colors remained vibrant!

-Read my 3 years plus journey with this cloth diaper.
+Read our 3-years plus journey with this cloth diaper.

-Two months had passed and one of my friends told me about cloth diapering.
-She asked me to Google Charlie Banana and I was immediately attracted to the designs.
-I know, I’m shallow.
-Just look at how lovely their designs are!
+Two months had passed, and one of my friends told me about cloth diapering.
+She asked me to Google Charlie Banana, and I was immediately attracted to the designs.
+I know I’m shallow.
+Just look at how lovely they look!

 I asked around and found out that three of my other friends who also just gave birth are also into cloth diapers from day one.
 I asked what brands they were using, researched a lot and finally jumped into the decision of trying Charlie Banana cloth diapers.